robotframework/robotframework-RFCP-syllabus/basics.md

 ## LIBRARIES

-Test libraries contain those lowest-level keywords, often called library keywords, which actually interact with the system under test.
+Test libraries contain the lowest-level keywords, often referred to as library keywords, that directly interact with the system under test.
 [[User Guide: Using test libraries][UG Using test libraries]]

 ### Learning objectives